Movietone Act:

 Paramount Publix Corporation.
 1 reel.

 Based on the 1912 song by Jimmie V. Monaco, with lyrics by William Jerome.
 A sailor walks into a dance hall, steals a woman, and takes her to dance.
-Her children show up and call the sailor, "Daddy."
-He runs out and tries to get away in a boat, but she chases him and throws the bouncing ball at him.
+When her children show up and call the sailor, "Daddy," he runs out and tries to get away in a boat, but she chases him and throws the bouncing ball at him.

 Murray recorded "Row, Row, Row" with the American Quartet for Victor in 1913.